mohitpai/journey-optimizer.en/help/using/offers/api-reference/getting-started.md

 >title="New decision management APIs"
 >abstract="New APIs for creation and management of decision management objects are now available.
 The legacy apis will be supported until 03/27/2024."

+>[!CONTEXTUALHELP]
+>id="ajo_decisioning_api_support"
+>title="New decision management APIs"
+>abstract="New APIs for creation and management of decision management objects are now available.
+The legacy apis will be supported until 03/27/2024."

 This developer guide provides steps to help you start using the [!DNL Offer Library] API.
 The guide then provides sample API calls for performing key operations using the decisioning engine.

 ➡️ [Learn more on the components of Decision Management in this video](#video)